Filter dashboards and charts

 Metric filter

-1. Ingest time-series data.
+1. Ingest metrics.
 For example, collect host monitoring data.

 2. Add a filter.
-After you ingest the host data, SLS automatically creates a dashboard named Host Monitoring.
-In edit mode on the Host Monitoring dashboard, click the 仪表盘过滤器-过滤器图标 icon in the upper-right corner.
-In the Filter panel, configure the following settings, and then click OK.
+After you ingest host data, SLS automatically creates a dashboard named Host Monitoring.
+On the Host Monitoring dashboard, enter edit mode and click the 仪表盘过滤器-过滤器图标 icon in the upper-right corner.
+In the Filter panel, configure the settings and click OK.

 Parameter